Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 Where do I begin?
 The trip over the mountains and along the lake on the way here [Haiti] from Dominican Republic was nice in the modern bus we rode.
 It was 100% full and it happened that I had the prime seat on the bus.
 I asked one of our sisters if she would change with me but she wouldn't and the other sisters were all sharing a seat with a sister so they chose to remain where they were also.

 The nearer and nearer we came to the border of Haiti the more primitive the homes and everything else.
-For the most part the inner area of DR is quite modern and a comfortable living style.
+For the most part the inner area of Dominican Republic is quite modern and a comfortable living style.
 The area we were now crossing was made up of a lot of Haitians who crossed the border to find work yet not wanting to be far away from their homeland.
 And it was so much better there it may have been unimaginable that you would want it better, yet so they saw what they dreamed of and settled down.

-When crossing the border we drove into a compound and the gate was closed behind us to DR and closed ahead to Haiti.
+When crossing the border we drove into a compound and the gate was closed behind us to Dominican Republic and closed ahead to Haiti.
 Here we went through immigrations, getting off the bus and identifying ourselves.
 The bus stewardess (Yes, a stewardess who served meals and made us comfortable) took our passports when we got our tickets and we didn't get them back until we got to the end of the immigrations inside Haiti several miles.

 Haiti is so very deprived of the most meager belongings.
 It simply isn't describable.
 The masses of people thronging the streets of the capital, Port au Prince is an eye opener.
 The streets, the garbage the electrical lines, the clothes hanging on anything off the ground.
 The road, washed out in some places from the recent hurricane, were hurriedly patched up.
 So they were rough but our fine modern bus navigated it all running most everything off the road as it sped through the continuous villages.
 I can hardly imagine that not one dog, goat, sheep, horse, donkey, baby or woman with loads of fruit on her head was hit.
 I know I wouldn't survive on the streets without some coaching.
 We arrived at the bus station.